lcsouzamenezes/dropshipping-woocommerce/README.txt

 ===Automated fulfill orders===

-When you confirm an order, we will bring the order from the supplier warehouse, pack it, ship it with your invoice to your customer doorstep.
+When you confirm an order, we will bring the order from the supplier warehouse, pack it, and ship it with your invoice to your customer's doorstep.

 ===Shipment tracking===